Parthasarathi7722/ASoC-MCP/README.md

 - AWS CLI configured with appropriate credentials
 - SSH key pair for EC2 instance access
 - SSL certificates for load balancers
+- Docker and Docker Compose (for containerized deployment)
+- Kubernetes cluster (for Kubernetes deployment)
+- Helm (optional, for monitoring)

 ### Deployment
 1. Clone the repository: